dirkkelly/dirkkelly/content/collapse/derrick-jensen-violence-of-the-culture.md

 date: 2017-06-21 00:00:00 +0000
 title: Derrick Jensen
 subtitle: Bringing Down Civilization, The Violence of Capitalism
-tags: [Deep Green Resistance, Derrick Jensen, Climate, Extinction, Capitalism, Violence, Resist, America]
+tags:
+- Deep Green Resistance
+- Derrick Jensen
+- Climate
+- Extinction
+- Capitalism
+- Violence
+- Resist
+- America
-aliases: [/2017/04/derrick-jensen/]
+aliases:
+- "/2017/04/derrick-jensen/"

 ---
 The last two days I have been consuming all I can find that covers the thinking of Derrick Jensen.

 I wanted to share some of the pieces I had found so far before continuing on my research of his work.